Muzahidin735/file_sharing/README.md

 | GET    | `/files`                    | List user's uploaded files        |
 | GET    | `/download/{file_id}`       | Get secure download link          |
 | GET    | `/secure-download/{token}`  | Download file via secure link     |

+🔑 **Usage Guide**
+**Sign Up**
+• Register with your email and password via /signup.

+**Email Verification**
+• Click the verification link sent to your email to activate your account.

+**Login**
+• Obtain a JWT token via /login for authenticated requests.

+**Upload Files**
+• Use /upload with your JWT token to upload files.

+**List Files**
+• Retrieve your uploaded files from /files.

+**Download Files**
+• Request a download link via /download/{file_id} and use the provided secure link to download.

+🛡️ **Security**
+• Passwords are hashed before storage.

+• JWT tokens secure all authenticated endpoints.

+• Download links are time-limited and single-use.

+• Input validation and error handling implemented.